irislib/faq/README.md

   <img src="https://user-images.githubusercontent.com/52623440/226320561-8d828a13-fcc1-4598-9758-1e5e23618d2f.gif" width="540">

 </details>

-### New user / not logged in
-If a user's name is not found, a deterministic Adjective Animal name is shown instead of the public key (e.g. Grubby Magpie)

 ### Log in with the public key
 If you use a public key to log in you have a read-only view of certain information but cannot add, edit or delete information.